 (7) Any such person wilfully neglecting to comply with this section shall be liable to a penalty not exceeding $400, to be recoverable by civil action, at the suit of the Public Trustee.

-(8) In this section the term “documents” includes books, papers, deeds, documents, and any writings whatsoever.
+(8) In this section the term documents includes books, papers, deeds, documents, and any writings whatsoever.

 [Section 55 amended by No. 113 of 1965 s.
 8.]